tpetersonkth/tpetersonkth.github.io/aboutMe.md

 Hello!

 My name is Thomas and I work as a security engineer at one of the largest banks in Sweden.
 Before my current position, I worked as a pentest consultant, performing pentests for a variery of clients in a cascade of industries.
-While studying for my Computer Science degree, I also worked as a teach assistant in the courses "Ethical hacking" and "Advanced ethical hacking" at KTH in Stockholm.
+While studying for my Computer Science degree, I also worked as a teacher assistant in the courses "Ethical hacking" and "Advanced ethical hacking" at KTH in Stockholm.

 Outside of work, I also spend some time playing CTF:s or hacking hack the box machines.
 Apart from that, I enjoy attending it-security conferences and doing small projects in python.